Panagia Kanala: The church

-The icon is kept in the homonymous church in the village of Kanala in Kythnos, in the southeastern part of the island.
+The icon's sanctuary is in the homonymous church in the village of Kanala in Kythnos, in the southeastern part of the island.
 The original church was a makeshift construction of small size.
 In 1869 the original building was demolished and a new one was erected in its place, which with the contribution of the residents of Dryopida evolved over time to its present form, with the most significant changes to the site taking place after 1946.

 In 1973 the church of Panagia Kanala was recognized as a Holy Pilgrimage by decree of the Holy Synod of the Church of Greece.
 The courtyard of the church is decorated with stone arches, terraces, dry stone walls and flowers and has a cobbled square.

-The celebration
+Festivals

 Panagia Kanala is the patron saint of Kythnos and is considered as one of the most important places of pilgrimage in the Cyclades.
 She is celebrated every 15 August and from 1 August every afternoon, the sequence of the invocation canon or paraklisi is conducted, until 13 August, when the Vigil ("overnight vigil") is chanted in her honor.
 On the eve of the celebration, the Great Vespers are chanted, followed by a great festival in the village with traditional music and dancing.

 The festivities culminate on the day of the celebration, when the liturgy is celebrated, followed by a procession of the icon of the Virgin Mary through the village.
 The procession ends at the pier where there is a re-enactment of the finding of the icon of the Virgin Mary.
 Another festival in honor of the Virgin Mary is held on 8 September, accompanied by a traditional feast.